-Sabela from the CaminoWays.com Customer Care team cycled the last section of the Via Francigena, the Camino to Rome, recently.
+Sabela, from CaminoWays, recently cycled the last section of the Via Francigena, the Camino to Rome.
 She shares her experience and tips:

-When I was offered to travel the last 100 km of the Via Francigena, from Viterbo to Rome, I didn’t hesitate for a second; after a wonderful experience walking the Portuguese Way of the Camino de Santiago, this adventure seemed more than appealing, besides it would be my first time in Italy.
+When I was offered to travel the last 100 km of the Via Francigena, from Viterbo to Rome, I didn’t hesitate for a second; after a beautiful experience walking the Portuguese Way of the Camino de Santiago, this adventure seemed more than appealing, besides it would be my first time in Italy.

 My ‘pre-adventure’ fears started to arise when I was informed about the itinerary: we would be cycling more than 100 km in just three days!
-I can´t deny it, such a challenge started to make me feel kind of nervous.
+I can´t deny it; such a challenge started to make me feel kind of nervous.

 At first sight, it looked like an old ghost town, with ancient stone houses that seemed to be built up using the ruins of former structures, towers, churches… it was a curious place in all senses.

 On the way, we could also stop to explore the Regional Park Valle de Treja, famous because of its small waterfalls and the mills and because it is the setting of one of Roberto Rosellini’s most known movies, Rome Open City.
 We also had time to stop for gelato in Fornello, just after cycling the last stretch of the day.

 And finally, when we were about to stop feeling our exhausted legs, we arrived in Isola Farnese, where we spent the night and got ready to come to the Eternal City.

 I would have liked to visit more in detail our last stop, but we were so tired that we could only walk to the restaurant that was booked for us and enjoy, again, the wonders of Italian cuisine.